Campbell Hatton

-Campbell Hatton (born 9 January 2001) is a British former professional boxer who competed from 2021 to 2024, and has since worked as a solar panel installer.
+Campbell Hatton (born 9 January 2001) is a British professional boxer who competed from 2021 to 2024, and has since worked as a solar panel installer.
 He is the son of former two-division world champion boxer, Ricky Hatton.

 Early life

 Hatton was born in Lancashire, United Kingdom.

 Professional career

 Campbell made his professional-boxing debut on the undercard of Alexander Povetkin vs. Dillian Whyte II on 27 March 2021, where he defeated Spaniard Jesus Ruiz by points decision (PTS).

 During the undercard of Anthony Joshua vs. Oleksandr Usyk on 25 September 2021, Hatton defeated Sonni Martinez by a controversial decision.

 Hatton recorded his first knockout victory when he stopped Hungarian Attila Csereklye on 3 December 2021.

 In March 2025, he hired his father Ricky to be his trainer.
 In July 2025, Ricky appeared in an interview confirming Campbell's retirement.

+Misfits Boxing

+In June 2026, Misfits Boxing announced during the broadcast of Misfits 23 – Beauty vs. The Beast that Hatton had signed with the promotion.
+During the announcement, Hatton hinted that a bout between himself and Sami Hamed, son of Naseem Hamed, was in negations.

 Personal life

 Hatton is a supporter of Manchester City FC, and he wears the club's logo on his shorts during fights.